stephenajulu/owlsec/exampleSite/content/about/_index.md

 author_signature: images/about/signature.png

 ---
+### Who are we?

+We’re a deliberately small team of dedicated designers, developers and marketers who love solving our clients’ problems and helping them achieve their goals.

+### Who do we work with?

+We help ambitious businesses get more of the customers they want.

+Our clients are usually very good at what they do and want to grow their business, but don’t know how to go about it.

+### Our journey, what we offer and more

 OwlSec Technologies was founded back in 2018.
 We recognized a gap in the Information Technology and Cybersecurity industry, and sought to fill it with custom designed solutions to meet our clients’ needs.
 Since our inception, our goal has been to provide top notch Cybersecurity and I.T solutions that help clients achieve their objectives, boost efficiency, security and reputation.
 We have worked with several governments institutions and SMEs’.

 OwlSec delivers professional Web Development, Graphics/UI/UX Design, IT, Cybersecurity consulting services(focusing on offensive, information gathering and defensive aspects) and more.